 Use Free Weights – Machines cannot develop a massive chest.
 Free weights (barbells and dumbbells) produce better all-around muscle gains.

 Unless your gym severely restricts free weights, always opt for free weights.
 Free weights force you to perform the exercise correctly and naturally, which is the intention.

 1. Lift Heavy

 Train Your Upper Chest – The upper “half” of your pectoralis major makes up 40% of the total muscle.
-If you are only performing flat bench presses and flat bench flyes, you ignore your upper chest and potentially lose up to 40% of your gains.
-Performing incline bench presses are a fantastic way to hit your upper chest hard.
-Leading to…
+If you only perform flat bench presses and flat bench flyes, you ignore your upper chest and potentially lose up to 40% of your gains.

-To develop all-around and massive chest muscle gain, incorporate cross presses into your workout.
-These are exercises that involve pulling either dumbbells or weighted cables across your chest from one side to the other.
+Incorporate cross presses into your workout to develop all-around and massive chest muscle gains.
+These exercises involve pulling either dumbbells or weighted cables across your chest from one side to the other.
 Keep your arms at a 30-degree angle to get maximum benefit.

-Add Weight Every Workout – Adding a small amount of weight to each of your chest exercises during every workout session will ensure you develop a massive chest for a long time.
-Even if it is just a measly 2.5 pounds to your bench press once a week, it is hard not to make progress when constant gains in strength force your body to respond.
+Add Weight Every Workout – Adding a small amount of weight to each chest exercise will ensure you develop a massive chest during every workout session.
+Even if it is just a measly 2.5 pounds to your bench press once a week, it is hard not to progress when constant gains in strength force your body to respond.

 Last Word on How to Develop a Massive Chest

 A chain always breaks at its weakest link.
 Don’t let supporting muscles like the shoulders and arms prevent you from reaching your potential.

 Finally, it’s not how much you lift or how many you do, but how correctly you complete each lift gives you massive gains.
 You can always build up to more weight if you lift it correctly.